cpgr/numbat/docs/content/input_file_syntax.md

 ### Mesh

 All simulations must feature a mesh.
-For the basic model with a rectangular mesh, the built-in `GeneratedMesh` can be used to create a suitable mesh.
+For the basic model with a rectangular mesh, the built-in [NumbatBiasedMesh](/NumbatBiasedMesh.md) can be used to create a suitable mesh.
+This is a type of [GeneratedMesh](/GeneratedMesh.md) that provides the option to refine the mesh near one boundary.
+The size of the initial element can be specified, after which the elements are progressively coarser, see [NumbatBiasedMesh](/NumbatBiasedMesh.md) for details.
+This can be extremely useful in simulations of density-driven convection, where it is necessary to have a finer mesh in the vicinity of the boundary where the fingers form in order to capture the process adequately.
+Away from this region, the fingers grow and merge, so that a coarser mesh is sufficient to simulate them.
+Having a biased mesh such as that produced by [NumbatBiasedMesh](/NumbatBiasedMesh.md) can minimise the number of elements necessary, reducing the overall computational demands.

 In 2D, the input block looks like:

 !listing examples/2D/isotropic/2Dddc.i block=Mesh